serverlessland/serverlessland/content/coldstarts/big3.md

 {{< /featured >}}

-The trend is quite consistent: bigger packages cause significant slowdown of the cold start.
+The trend is quite consistent: larger packages cause a significant slowdown of the cold start.
 Once again, AWS outperforms its competitors.